tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 # How we set this competition up
+This repo holds some bash scripts used to set up our specific cluster configuration.
+We did not follow an exact tutorial for this as we wanted to experiment and try to figure it out on our so there was a lot of trial and error.

 ## Selecting nodes
 First, we needed to select the number of nodes and how many cores they'd have.
 We were limited to 124 total cores and 5 total instances.
 We wanted to have multiple SLURM partitions so we decided on having 1 32-core login node and 4 16-core compute nodes split into 2 partitions.